SouirTommer/SouirTommer/README.md

 ## Hi, I'm Tommer 👋

-For me, programming isn’t just about showing off skills—it’s a key to unlocking solutions.
-The tool itself isn’t what matters most; what truly counts is whether you can use it to open the door to the answer.

-In this era of AI, the ability to solve problems efficiently and creatively is far more important than how many languages you know or which frameworks you use.
+Programming is about unlocking solutions, not just showcasing skills.
+In today’s AI-driven world, problem-solving ability is more valuable than the number of languages or frameworks you know.

-That’s why I don’t code just for the sake of coding.
-I code to create value and to solve real-world problems.
-Even if the solution is a “quick and dirty” one, I’m proud as long as it gets the job done—because in the end, it’s your problem-solving ability that will be remembered, not the number of tools you’ve used.
+I code to create value and address real-world challenges.
+Even quick solutions matter as long as they work.
+Ultimately, it’s your problem-solving skills that leave a lasting impact, not the tools you use.

-Let's code for impact, not just for code!

 ---
 ![](https://komarev.com/ghpvc/?username=SouirTommer&color=green)